 Who it’s best for

 PureVPN is best for beginners who want to use a VPN but aren't comfortable with all the bells and whistles premium VPN providers boast.
-If you're a gamer, port forwarding with PureVPN allows you to easily create dedicated servers, run different types of services, and more without restrictions.
+If you're a gamer, port forwarding with PureVPN lets you easily set up dedicated servers, run various services, and more without restrictions.

 What we liked